OCA/hr-holidays/hr_holidays_public/readme/DESCRIPTION.rst

-This module is a technical module to handle public holidays.
+This module handle public holidays.

 The calculation of each leave can exclude rest public holiday, depending on the leave type configuration.

+In HR holiday app, public holiday will be displayed as unusual days (grey like weekends).